-Tick “INsiders” is a citizen science project to improve the prevention, diagnosis and treatment of tick-borne diseases in Indiana.
-Our mission is to better understand the risks of tick-borne diseases across the state, and improve health care for Indiana’s citizens.
+Tick “INsiders” is a community science project to improve the prevention, diagnosis and treatment of tick-borne diseases in Indiana.
+Our mission is to better understand the risks of tick-borne diseases across the state, and improve health care for Indiana’s residents.

 Our challenge is to determine the range and incidence of tick vectors, and the pathogens circulating in Indiana’s tick populations.
 Our team of entomologists conducts sampling for ticks at State Parks and other locations around the state.
 We sample for three tick species considered vectors of disease – the Lyme disease tick, Ixodes scapularis, the American dog tick, Dermacentor variabilis, and the lone star tick, Amblyomma americanum.

 Ticks are analyzed at Purdue for hundreds of bacteria and viruses using a sequencing technique called “MiSeq”.
 We use this information to develop detailed, region-specific disease-risk maps and educational materials for public health professionals.

 Help Tick INsiders Sample for Ticks in Indiana: 2021 Community Science Opportunities

 In 2019, we launched a new phase of Tick INsiders inviting Indiana residents to help us sample for ticks across all 92 Indiana counties.
 We are excited to continue these efforts in 2021!